Collagen Mix Joint Support Powder

 • Keep out of reach of children.

-Enhanced Scientific Analyses and Information on 5 Key Components of Collagen Mix:
+Enhanced Scientific Analyses and Information on 5 Key Active Ingredients in Collagen Mix:

 Marine Collagen Peptides (Type 1 Collagen)

-As these proteins diminish, skin becomes rigid, loses its elastic capacity, and fine lines and wrinkles appear.
-While it’s impossible to fully stop skin aging, it can be slowed down and effectively supported with regular intake of nutraceutical marine collagen.
+As these proteins diminish, the skin becomes less flexible, loses its ability to retain elasticity, and begins to form wrinkles and fine lines.
+While the aging process itself cannot be completely halted, it can be slowed down and effectively managed—particularly through regular intake of nutraceutical marine collagen.
 (20)

-To illustrate and validate these points, numerous studies have been conducted over time to demonstrate the effectiveness of marine collagen peptides.
-Here are a few:
+Over the years, numerous studies have been conducted to support the efficacy of marine collagen peptides.
+Here are some key findings:

-• In a 2019 study published in Biosci Biotechnol Biochimie, scientists aimed to demonstrate the effects of daily collagen peptide intake on skin damage.
-Specifically, regular intake of collagen peptides (0.2 g/kg/day) was expected to counter reduced skin hydration, epidermal hyperplasia, and decreased Type I collagen.
-After several weeks, results suggested collagen peptides are beneficial as a dietary supplement for reducing UV-B-induced skin damage and photoaging.
+• A 2019 study published in Biosci Biotechnol Biochimie aimed to evaluate the effects of daily collagen peptide intake on skin damage.
+Specifically, the study assessed whether a consistent dosage of collagen peptides (0.2 g/kg/day) could counteract reduced skin hydration, epidermal hyperplasia, and decreased type I collagen levels.
+After several weeks, results suggested that collagen peptides are beneficial as a dietary supplement in mitigating UV-B-induced skin damage and photoaging.
 (21)

-• A 2014 review, also published in Biosci Biotechnol Biochimie, examined the relationship between collagen peptides and vitamin C and their combined effects on skin health.
-It was shown that age-related skin degradation is correlated with decreased collagen levels.
-The study suggested that the CP (Collagen Peptide) and VC (Vitamin C) combination is effective for age-related skin pathology.
+• A 2014 review, also published in Biosci Biotechnol Biochimie, explored the relationship between collagen peptides and vitamin C, along with their combined effects on skin health.
+The findings demonstrated that age-related skin degradation is closely linked to declining collagen levels.
+The study further suggested that co-treatment with collagen peptides (CP) and vitamin C (VC) is effective in managing age-related skin conditions.
 (22)

-• An October 2021 systematic review investigated the "effects of collagen peptide supplementation on body composition, collagen synthesis, and recovery after joint injuries and exercise."
-From 856 articles, around 15 randomized controlled trials were selected.
-The results indicated that COL (collagen peptides) is most beneficial for improving joint functionality and reducing joint pain.
-Additional benefits included enhanced joint strength, more stable body composition, and better muscle recovery.
-High collagen synthesis rates were observed with 15 g/day of COL, though it had no significant impact on muscle protein synthesis compared to other quality protein sources.
+• A systematic review conducted in October 2021 focused on “the effects of collagen peptide supplementation on body composition, collagen synthesis, and recovery from joint injury and exercise.”
+This meta-analysis screened 856 articles and selected around 15 randomized controlled trials.
+The findings indicated that collagen peptides (COL) are most effective in improving joint function and reducing joint pain.
+Additional benefits included enhanced joint strength, more stable body composition, and improved muscle recovery.
+However, while collagen synthesis rates increased with a daily intake of 15 g of collagen peptides, there was no significant impact on muscle protein synthesis (MPS) compared to higher-quality iso-nitrogenous protein sources.
 (23)

 Magnesium Citrate

-To validate this high bioavailability, several studies were conducted, including a 1990 clinical trial comparing magnesium citrate and magnesium oxide.
-Magnesium absorption from the two magnesium salts was measured in vivo among healthy volunteers by evaluating the increase in urinary magnesium post-oral intake.
-Urinary magnesium levels after a 25 mmol magnesium citrate load were significantly higher than from magnesium oxide (for the first 4 hours, 0.22 vs. 0.006 mg/mg creatinine, p < 0.05; for the next 2 hours, 0.035 vs. 0.008 mg/mg creatinine, p < 0.05).
+Several studies have been conducted to demonstrate its superior bioavailability.
+One of the earliest was a clinical trial from the 1990s comparing magnesium citrate to magnesium oxide (25).
+Magnesium absorption from both forms was measured in vivo in healthy volunteers by assessing the increase in urinary magnesium levels following oral intake.
+The urinary magnesium increase after a 25 mmol magnesium citrate dose was significantly higher than that observed with magnesium oxide (during the first four hours post-intake: 0.22 vs. 0.006 mg/mg creatinine, p < 0.05; during the second two-hour period: 0.035 vs. 0.008 mg/mg creatinine, p < 0.05).

-Therefore, supplementing with magnesium, especially magnesium citrate, increases the chances of truly absorbing and utilizing this nutrient and its active principles.
-A 2019 study (26) indicated that magnesium citrate helps increase magnesium levels in muscles and the brain.
+Supplementing with magnesium, especially in the form of magnesium citrate, can be beneficial to improve absorption and maximize its active effects.
+According to a 2019 study (26), magnesium citrate helps increase magnesium levels in both muscles and the brain.

 Hyaluronic Acid

-• Wound Healing (27): Wound healing generally involves three key phases: inflammatory, proliferative, and remodeling.
-HA assists at each stage, promoting stable, fast, and optimal healing.
+• Wound Healing (27): In general, the normal wound healing process consists of three key phases: inflammatory, proliferative, and remodeling.
+Hyaluronic acid actively contributes to each stage, promoting stable, rapid, and optimal healing.

-• Inflammatory Skin and Joint Diseases (28): An in-depth analysis showed that HA-based formulations effectively treat a wide range of inflammatory skin conditions.
-Patients treated with hyaluronic acid benefited from improved chondrocyte density, enhanced matrix appearance, cartilage surface layer reconstitution, collagen remodeling, and meniscus regeneration.
-The study concluded, "We validate HA application as a promising pharmacotherapeutic approach for inflammatory skin and joint diseases."
+• Inflammatory Skin and Joint Diseases (28): A comprehensive review found that HA-based formulations have demonstrated remarkable efficacy in treating a wide range of inflammatory skin conditions.
+The study also reported that patients treated with hyaluronic acid showed significant improvements in chondrocyte density, territorial matrix appearance, restoration of the superficial amorphous cartilage layer, collagen remodeling, and meniscus regeneration.
+The researchers concluded: "In conclusion, we confirm that the application/administration of HA is a promising pharmacotherapeutic approach for the treatment of inflammatory skin and joint diseases."

-• Skin Rejuvenation and Anti-Aging (29): With multiple roles in the body, hyaluronic acid was studied in a 2018 review.
-After thorough analysis, scientists reported promising efficacy in skin tightening, elasticity, facial rejuvenation, improved aesthetic scores, wrinkle reduction, and longevity.
+• Skin Benefits and Anti-Aging Properties (29): Hyaluronic acid plays a multifaceted role in the body and was the subject of a 2018 scientific review.
+After extensive analysis, researchers concluded that HA has promising effects on skin tightening and elasticity, facial rejuvenation, improved aesthetic scores, wrinkle scar reduction, and enhanced longevity and regeneration of skin tears.

 Organic Silicon

-In another study from 2017, Piet Geusens and his team demonstrated the positive impact of this trace element on joint diseases.
-A multicenter, double-blind, placebo-controlled study involving 211 patients with knee joint disease and moderate to severe pain showed efficacy in reducing knee joint symptoms after 12 weeks, with a slight but significant reduction in cartilage degradation biomarkers.
+In another study from 2017, scientist Piet Geusens and his team highlighted the positive impact of this trace element on joint diseases (31).
+Their research was conducted through a multicenter, double-blind, placebo-controlled study involving 211 patients suffering from knee joint diseases and moderate to moderately severe pain.
+After 12 weeks of treatment, the results showed effectiveness in men, significantly reducing knee joint disease symptoms.
+Additionally, it was associated with a slight but meaningful decrease in biomarkers linked to cartilage degradation.

 Calcium Carbonate

-This inorganic salt serves as a calcium supplement, antacid, and phosphate binder, being the second most abundant mineral in the human body after magnesium.
-Calcium carbonate is particularly useful for combating bone diseases that lower serum calcium levels.
-(34)
+This inorganic salt is classified as a calcium supplement, an antacid, and a phosphate binder—phosphorus being the second most abundant mineral in the human body after magnesium.
+As such, calcium carbonate plays a vital role in the body, particularly in addressing various bone diseases associated with decreased serum calcium levels (34).

-This calcium benefit was demonstrated in a 2022 study analyzing the effects of calcium carbonate preparations on malnutrition in preschool children.
-The study involved 100 malnourished preschool children treated at a hospital from February 2020 to February 2021.
-Results included bone content, malnutrition symptom scores, nutritional indices, urinary calcium, patient progress, and treatment satisfaction.
+The benefits of calcium supplementation were demonstrated in a 2022 study that aimed to analyze the effects of calcium carbonate preparations on malnutrition in preschool children.
+The study involved 100 malnourished preschool-aged children treated in a hospital between February 2020 and February 2021.
+The children were closely monitored, with outcome measures including bone content, malnutrition symptom scores, nutritional indices, urinary calcium levels, patient progress, and treatment satisfaction.

-The study noted that “after treatment, the calcium carbonate group exhibited higher bone content and bone density in the right heel compared to the calcium lactate group (P < 0.05).”
+The study's initial results found that “after treatment, the calcium carbonate preparation group exhibited higher right heel bone content and bone density compared to the calcium lactate preparation group (P < 0.05).”

 References: